jackdp/pdScript-IDE-Polish/Readme.md

 ## Installation

 - Close the program if it is running.
-- Download the above ZIP file and extract it to the pdScript IDE directory (it should contain the subdirectories `Lang` and `Extras`).
+- Download the above ZIP file and extract it to the pdScript IDE directory (it should contain the subdirectories `Langs` and `Extras`).
 You must confirm overwriting several files (this is necessary).
 - Run the pdScript IDE and select menu **Tools** --> **Options**.
 A new window will appear with the program settings.
 - Choose Polish language on the *User interface language* drop-down list and click **OK**.